-95% of tenants said they were satisfied with the last repair to their home (this is above the Scottish average of 92%).
+91% of tenants said they were satisfied with the last repair to their home which is close to the Scottish average of 92%).

 Throughout the year we also asked tenants to provide feedback on each reactive repair carried out, using a freepost repairs satisfaction feedback postcard.
-This year 96% of tenants were satisfied with the repair service.
+This year 99% of tenants were satisfied with the repair service.